Hardness of monadic second-order formulae over succinct graphs: Introduction

 \paragraph{Contributions.}

-The present work started as an attempt to generalize Theorem~\ref{thm:fo} in two directions: from first-order logic (FO) to monadic second-order logic (MSO), and from deterministic automata networks to nondeterministic networks.
+The present work started as an attempt to generalize Theorem~\ref{thm:fo} in two directions: from first-order logic (FO) to monadic second-order logic (MSO), and from deterministic automata networks to non-deterministic networks.
 Neither generalization is trivial.

-\emph{Questions about general ANs are harder than questions about deterministic ANs.} For instance, the question ``is the AN deterministic?'' is expressible in FO.
-If we restrict ourselves to deterministic ANs, that question is $O(1)$; in general, it is not.
-Thence our generalization will prove, in particular, that determinism is either \NP- or \coNP-hard.
+\emph{Questions about general automata networks are harder than questions about deterministic ones.} For instance, the question ``is the automata network deterministic?'' is expressible in FO.
+If we restrict ourselves to deterministic ones, that question is $O(1)$; in general, it is not.
+Thence our generalizations prove, in particular, that determinism is either \NP- or \coNP-hard.

-\emph{Questions in MSO are stronger than questions in FO.} In particular, all minor-hereditary properties are expressible in MSO.
+\emph{Questions in MSO are stronger than questions in FO.} Properties expressible in MSO but not in FO include connectivity properties as well as minor-testing (therefore all minor-closed properties are expressible in MSO).
 Thence our results prove, in particular, that testing whether the transition graph is series-parallel is either \NP- or \coNP-hard.

 In addition to being technically harder, both generalizations are useful.
 Indeed, when restricting ourselves to deterministic networks, we restrict ourselves to transition graphs of out-degree one.
 This is a strong restriction from the perspective of succinct graphs taken in the present paper.
-The generalization to nondeterministic networks lifts that restriction, which enables future work to explore deeper connections between automata networks, Boolean circuits, and graph combinatorics.
+The generalization to non-deterministic networks lifts that restriction, which enables future work to explore deeper connections between automata networks, Boolean circuits, and graph combinatorics.
 Moreover, MSO logic allows to express the relation ``there is a chain of transitions from configuration $x$ to configuration $y$'', which FO cannot.
 That relation naturally arises in many practical questions.

-Things turned out more complicated than expected, and we do not get a general result: Theorem~\ref{t:succinct} requires the arborescent hypothesis.
-Many of the properties considered in the literature so far, and in particular questions mentioned earlier in this introduction, are arborescent (up to turning counting questions into decision questions in the usual way, e.g., ``how many fixpoints?'' becomes ``are there more than $k$ fixpoints?'' for a fixed $k$).
+In the non-deterministic setting, we do not get a general result: Theorem~\ref{t:succinct} requires the cw-nontriviality hypothesis.
+Many of the properties considered in the literature so far, and in particular questions mentioned earlier in this introduction, are cw-nontrivial (up to turning counting questions into decision questions in the usual way, e.g., ``how many fixpoints?'' becomes ``are there more than $k$ fixpoints?'' for a fixed $k$).
+Examples of cw-trivial MSO-properties are ``being a square grid'', or ``being a square grid encoding a run of a given Turing machine''.
+In fact, one can view our assumption of cw-nontriviality as a means of restricting to properties that are non-trivial over tree-like graphs, thereby excluding such complexity-theoretic properties.